GoogleHub67/GoogleHub67/README.md

 Hi there!
 I'm **Aarav Patel**, a 13-year-old student, competitive chess player, and programming hobbyist.
 I am deeply passionate about advanced Mathematics, Physics, Chemistry, and Geography.
 Later in life, I aim to build my career as a **Software Engineer** or a **Quantum Scientist**, where I can play around with the absolute best concept in physics: **Qubits** and quantum superposition!

-Most of my code is born out of intense **vibe-coding, direct debugging sessions**, and curious late-night YouTube rabbit holes (like that time I saw a video on Brainf**k, copied a `Hello World` routine into PowerShell, and moved on).
+Most of my code is born out of intense **vibe-coding, direct debugging sessions**, and curious late-night YouTube rabbit holes (like that time I saw a video on Brainfk, copied a `Hello World` routine into PowerShell, and moved on).
 I follow **WittyAlien** and **GothamChess** on YouTube, and I casually ran into Thibault Duplessis (the creator of Lichess) himself to chat about the open-source `lila` ecosystem!

 ---